AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-transition.md

 * You have [connections](/help/connections/overview.md) that ingest data into Customer Journey Analytics.
 * You have [data views](/help/data-views/data-views.md) that use the data from these connections.
-* You have [projects](/help/analysis-workspace/home.md) with reports and visualization leveraging these data views.
+* You have [projects](/help/analysis-workspace/home.md) with reports and visualizations leveraging these data views.

 If you have not used Customer Journey Analytics before, refer to the [B2B Edition quick start guide](cja-b2b-quick-start-guide.md).